Drainage and waste disposal

 Security and safety

-- Small lightweight access covers should be secured, for example, with screws, to deter unauthorised access, for example, by children.
+- Small lightweight access covers should be secured, for example, with screws.
+This is to deter unauthorised access, for example, by children.

 - Access to septic tanks should be lockable or otherwise engineered to prevent personnel access.